← Back to ResourcesBreed Guides

 Daily exercise menu:

-• 15–30 minutes mental work (puzzle feeders, scent work, training)
+• 15 to 30 minutes of mental work (puzzle feeders, scent work, training)

-• Gentle indoor play (low-impact fetch, tug — no jumping)
+• Gentle indoor play (low-impact fetch, tug, no jumping)

 AVOID:

-• Long-distance running with Dachshund alongside (back stress)
+• Long-distance running alongside you (back stress)

-• Agility / flyball / dock diving (high-impact)
+• Agility, flyball, dock diving (high-impact)

 • Jumping for frisbees